Yoyu666/WorldEditPotato/README.md

 * WorldEditPotato Plugin is a port of the WorldEdit,done for [Genisys](https://github.com/iTXTech/Genisys).

 ####Download Link & Installation.
+* CurrentVersion: v1.5
-* Version: v1.1pre1 now.- [Download](https://github.com/Yoyu666/WorldEditPotato/releases)
+* OlderVersion : v1.1pre1
+You can Tap [HERE](https://github.com/Yoyu666/WorldEditPotato/releases)to download this Plugins!
 - Drop the correct WorldEditor version into the MCPEServerApp's `plugins/` folder.
 - Restart the server.
 The plugin will be loaded :D!